KevinDepedri/Collect-and-display-a-dataset-in-augmented-reality-scenario/README.md

    - **Start a fresh new session**: place a screenshot object and host it to start a new session and overwrite the previous one;
    - **Retrieve the previous session**: resolve the previously hosted anchors to retrieve the previous session and update it.

 <br/>**NOTE**: all the pictures are saved in a predefined path in the device (android/data/com.WreckerCompany.ARHolograms/files/SavedImage/).
-Furthermore, the pictures are saved in (android/data/com.WreckerCompany.ARHolograms/files/SavedImageWithCoordinates/) as well, where the name of the picture encompasses also the coordinates where the picture has been taken.
+The images are named as follow Image-nr where nr is an integer index.
+Along with the pictures there is in the same folder a txt file where the informations about the position and rotation of the camera (and the pictures) are written.
+These infos are saved as Image-nr-coord_x-coord_y-coord_z-(rotation Quaternion) where coord_x, coord_y, coord_z and rotation Quaternion are respectuvely the coordinates and rotation of the camera and nr is an integer index.